erroronline1/caro/readme.md

 * O.Purp_4 The backend system MUST allow the user to withdraw consent that has already been given.
 The user MUST be informed about the possibility of withdrawal and the resulting changes in the behavior of the application before consent is given.
     > The application is intended as a tool to fulfill regulatory requirements.
 Use may be assigned and a mandatory official task.
 The backend does not request special user consent.
 * O.Purp_5 The provider MUST maintain a directory that shows which user consents have been given.
 The user-specific part of the directory MUST be automatically accessible to the user.
 It SHOULD be possible to request a history of this directory.
     > All user settings are displayed within the profile.
-Selectable options are disabled by default.
 * O.Purp_6 If the backend system uses third-party software, all functions used SHOULD be necessary for the legitimate purposes of the application.
 The backend system SHOULD safely disable other functions.
 If only a single or very few functions of the third-party software are required, it MUST be balanced whether the inclusion of all the third-party software is proportionate to the increase in the attack surface caused by the third-party software used.
     > [List of third party software](#ressources)
 * O.Purp_7 Unless it is necessary for the primary or legitimate purpose of an application, sensitive data MUST NOT be shared with third parties.
 This includes storing data in parts of the file system to which other applications have access.
 The application MUST fully inform the user of the consequences of any sharing of application data that serves the primary or legitimate purpose and obtain the user's consent (OPT-IN).